-Join us on this course in two sessions on 1-4 September & 7-9 October 2020, including the opportunity to work on a project tailored to your professional interest that will be completed through the course for submission in early December.
+Join us on this course in two sessions, including the opportunity to work on a project tailored to your professional interest that will be completed through the course for submission after the program.

 Refer PDF at bottom for detailed course schedule.
 Group discounts available, contact us.